Posted on Thursday, January 30th, 2020 at 3:51 pm by Williams Hart

 Some of the common causes of fire for both residential buildings and non-residential buildings are cooking, unintentional/careless, intentional, and electric malfunction.

 Fires in industrial or manufacturing properties are common occurrences in the United States as well.
 In fact, between 2011 and 2015, municipal fire departments in the U.S. reported that an estimated average of 37,910 fires at industrial or manufacturing properties happens each year, with annual losses from these fires estimated at 16 civilian deaths, 273 civilian injuries, and $1.2 billion in direct property damage.
 Furthermore, structure fires accounted for 20% of the fires, 49% of civilian deaths, 80% of civilian injuries, and 67% of direct property damage.

-Fires, especially in industrial or manufacturing properties, can be incredibly appalling in all aspects for the victims and their respective families.
-Thankfully, there are lawyers out there who specialize in accidents like this.
-So, if you are a victim of a fire accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
-Fire accident lawyers will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.
+Workplace accidents are undeniably terrible for the victims and their respective families.
+That is why, if you are a victim of a workplace accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help.
+Workplace accident lawyers are always present, and they will be more than willing to help you in protecting your rights and in getting you the justice that you deserve.

 If someone you love was seriously hurt or killed in an accident, you may be unsure of where to turn.
 The attorneys of Williams Hart have experience helping people through the aftermath of catastrophic accidents, and we can help you too.
 Contact our law firm at (713) 352-7071 to speak with an experienced lawyer today.